 Last, but not least, GABA seems to play a key role in diet-induced obesity.
 It regulates food intake and helps control body weight.
 Hence, GABA might help overweight people lose weight.

-But, following a high-fat diet, not only increases the risk of obesity, but also may lead to low levels of GABA!
+A high-fat diet, not only increases the risk of obesity, but also it may lead to low levels of GABA!
 A high-fat diet disturbs the metabolism of glutamate, which is crucial for the synthesis of GABA.[10,11]

 How much GABA do we need a day?

 There isn’t a recommended daily intake of GABA.
 Most studies have used dosages of 100-300 mg, though.
-Actually, daily doses up to 800 mg are considered pretty safe for most people.
+Daily doses up to 800 mg are considered pretty safe for most people.

 Foods high in GABA

 Actually, plants are the richest foods in GABA.
-Foods particularly high in GABA are:
+Foods particularly high in GABA are certain:

 Spinach is one of the richest foods in GABA.
-It contains about 414 nmol/g of GABA (dry weight).
+It contains about 414 nmol of GABA per gram (dry weight).
 In fact, spinach is one of the best foods for weight loss.[12]

 Broccoli is also an excellent natural source of GABA.
 It contains 77 nmol/g of GABA (dry weight).
 It’s another great food for weight loss.[13]

-Beans such as lupin, soy, and pea beans are also good dietary sources of GABA.
-Fermented soy products, such as tempeh and miso, are particularly rich in GABA.
+Beans such as Lupin, soy, and pea beans are also good dietary sources of GABA.
+Fermented soy products, such as tempeh and miso, are great natural sources of GABA as well.

 Grains, such as oats, wheat, barley, buckwheat, and rice are high in GABA as well.

-Additionally, certain mushrooms, like shiitake, are naturally high in GABA.
+Additionally, certain mushrooms, like shiitake, are naturally rich in GABA.

-You can find a wide variety of chlorella supplements on iHerb.
+You can find a wide variety of chlorella or GABA supplements at best prices on iHerb; the biggest platform of supplements and wellness products.

-Furthermore, we must get high doses of glutamate, vitamin B6, zinc, and magnesium to help the body synthesize GABA.
+The human body requires high amounts of glutamate, vitamin B6, zinc, and magnesium to synthesize GABA.

 Foods rich in Glutamate

 GABA is produced by the human body from glutamate.
 Glutamate is a non-essential amino acid.
-Actually, the human body can synthesize it.
+The human body can synthesize it.
 But, we can also get high amounts from our diet.
+For instance, good:

 Foods rich in vitamin B6

 Additionally, the body needs vitamin B6 as a cofactor to synthesize GABA.
-Common foods rich in vitamin B6 are pistachio nuts, sunflower nuts, chickpeas, walnuts, flaxseeds, banana, peanuts, potatoes, avocado, and peppers.
+Common foods rich in vitamin B6 are pistachio nuts, sunflower seeds, chickpeas, walnuts, flaxseeds, banana, peanuts, potatoes, avocado, and peppers.

 Furthermore, vitamin B6 supports weight loss.